dotnet/docs-aspire/docs/community-toolkit/hosting-bun.md

 ## Add a Bun resource

-In your app host projec, call the <xref:Aspire.Hosting.BunAppExtensions.AddBunApp*> on the `builder` instance to add a Bun application resource as shown in the following example:
+In your app host projec, call the `Aspire.Hosting.BunAppExtensions.AddBunApp` on the `builder` instance to add a Bun application resource as shown in the following example:

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);